William Joseph (American football)

-William Joseph (born September 3, 1979) is a former American football defensive tackle of Haitian descent, who last played for the Oakland Raiders of the National Football League (NFL).
-He was drafted by the New York Giants in the first round of the 2003 NFL Draft.
-He played college football at the University of Miami.
+William Joseph (born September 3, 1979) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Miami Hurricanes before being selected by the New York Giants in the first round of the 2003 NFL draft.
+He finished his NFL career with the Oakland Raiders.

-Early years
+Early life

-Joseph attended Edison High School and was Florida Class 6A Second-team All-State and First-team All-Dade County as a defensive end, recorded 109 tackles, 17 sacks, 12 tackles for loss, six fumbles caused and four fumbles recovered as a senior.
+A Haitian American, Joseph attended Edison High School and was Florida Class 6A Second-team All-State and First-team All-Dade County as a defensive end, recorded 109 tackles, 17 sacks, 12 tackles for loss, six fumbles caused and four fumbles recovered as a senior.
 As a junior, he totaled 90 tackles and 11 sacks.